1911 Fillmore Street (At Pine)

 SPQR is an Italian osteria, located in Pacific Heights, that serves wine and more casual food than their popular sister restaurant A16 in the Marina district.
 According to Wikipedia, “SPQR is an initialism from a Latin phrase, Senatus Populusque Romanus (“The Senate and the People of Rome” or “The Senate and Roman People”), referring to the government of the ancient Roman Republic”.
 Executive Chef, Matthew Accarrino, prepares “sophisticated, yet soulful, Italian cuisine using the best local ingredients, traditional and modern cooking techniques delivered in a relaxed and fun atmosphere.”
-Our last visit was at the end of 2010.
+Our last visit for take-out

 Decor, Vibe – The place is small with no a lot of space between tables.
 It is located in the trendy Fillmore street shopping district.
 SPQR has counter seating for those without reservations.
 Diners included many couples, small groups, small families, with most people in their 30’s and 40’s.

 The menu changes every couple days and features a big selection of appetizers, pasta, and six entrée’s.
 Diners can eat family style or individually.
 Many folks dined tapas style with lots of shared small plates.
 They feature a multi-course pasta tasting menu on Tuesday through Thursday.

 You need to ask for bread.
 It comes with some decent olive oil.

 Green garlic sformato, dungeness crab, sea urchin, porcini and mushroom biscotto ($22) is a signature dish and definitely a must order.
 The dish comes to the table covered in a foam that slowly dissipates.
 Lots of egg and seafood goodness under the foam.